Donald Trump invited for unprecedented second state visit, says Starmer

 Donald Trump has been invited for an unprecedented second state visit by the King, Sir Keir Starmer has said.

-The US president said he would be visiting the UK in “near future” as he met the Prime Minister at the White House.
+As well as the invite from the Palace, the US president said he would be visiting the UK in the “near future” as he met the Prime Minister at the White House.

 Mr Trump and Sir Keir are meeting for crunch talks on Ukraine, trade and technology, with the Prime Minister set to push his US counterpart on the idea of a US “backstop” for any peace deal with Kyiv.